« View All Posts

 If you’ve read my blog in the past, you already know I (proudly) spent many years in the trenches as a dental assistant.
 But it wasn’t until a decade ago that I accepted the critical importance of this position.
 You can get a sense of just how integral the assistant position is by listening to what they’re asking.

-That’s right!
+Answer: No!
 Do you know what instruments do when locked between two pieces of rubber in a cassette (which is where they should be)?
 They don’t move.
-Using the same enzymatic solution, there is nothing an ultrasonic machine can do that soaking instruments in a sink cannot - unless you want aerosols from that cess pool floating around the office.
+Using the same enzymatic solution, there is nothing an ultrasonic machine can do that soaking instruments in a sink cannot - unless you want aerosols from that cesspool floating around the office.
 If that’s the case, then of course, keep that jiggler.

 5. How long did it take you to fully understand how to assist?

-Well, this is a difficult question to answer.
-At least it was until I discovered the magic of Dr. David Ahearn’s common sense.
-For the first 10 years working chairside, I worked in a few different practices and docs did things different.
-I was trained on the job and soon loved helping people but I was overcome with frustration.
+Answer: For the first 10 years working chairside, I worked in a few different practices and docs did things different.
+I was trained on the job and soon loved helping people, but I was overcome with frustration.
 Then I met Dr. David Ahearn.
 He changed my life as a dental assistant.
 I suddenly understood how to do my job - and how important doing it right was to the success of the whole team.
-I’ve been in this industry for 28 years and I promise you there is something to learn everyday.
+I’ve been in this industry for 28 years and I promise you there is something to learn every day.
 For the last 5 years, I have been traveling North America coaching practices how This Can All Be Easier.

 They don’t teach this stuff in dental assisting school.
 The questions dental assistants ask are good ones.
 They’re the ones in the thick of it - lots of moving parts.
 They’re trying to figure out a way to keep the dentist happy and improve the way they work.
 I’d like to thank them for reaching out!